-Also known for her uncanny resemblance to the late film actress and director Mary Pickford, Her Illustriousness the Countess Ekaterina Alexeevna Stepanova was born on the 30th May (O.S)/11th June (N.S) 1899 in Tsarskoe Selo, St. Petersburg, Russian Empire to Elizaveta Feodorovna, born Charlotte Elizabeth Barnes of England, a lady-in-waiting to Empress Alexandra Feodorovna of Russia and Alexei Konstantinovich Stepanov, a Count and a Colonel in Emperor Nicholas II's army.
+Also known for her uncanny resemblance to the late film actress and director Mary Pickford, Her Illustriousness the Countess Ekaterina Alexeevna Stepanova was born on the 30th May (O.S)/11th June (N.S) 1899 in Tsarskoe Selo, St. Petersburg, Russian Empire to Elizaveta Feodorovna, born Charlotte Elizabeth Barnes, an English lady-in-waiting to Empress Alexandra Feodorovna of Russia and Alexei Konstantinovich Stepanov, a Count and a Colonel in Emperor Nicholas II's army.
 Alexandra was one of her godparents.

 Raised by her mother and their sole governess, Viktoria Dmitrievna, with the uncommon visits from her aunt and uncle Vera and Nicholas and her cousins Grigory, Anastasia and Tatiana she became a frequent playmate to her parents employers, Emperor and Empresses' five children Olga (1895), Tatiana (1897), Maria (1899), Anastasia (1901) and Alexei (1904).During this time she had also met and befriended Princess Irina Alexandrovna, Princesses Xenia and Nina Georgievna, Princesses Olga, Elizabeth and Marina of Greece and Denmark and Princess Elizabeth of Hesse and by Rhine (1903).